-HSP150 (formerly Hotel Social Media and Business Comm

-This course will expose students to the role social media plays in promotion of the hospitality enterprise.
-Study will be given to current platforms commonly used by guests and the hotel and will focus on systems of monitoring of and responding to guest/hotel interactions via the media.
-(3 Credits)
+HSP150 (formerly Hotel Social Media and Business Comm) This course will expose students to the role social media plays in promotion of the hospitality enterprise.
+Study will be given to current platforms commonly used by guests and will focus on systems of monitoring of and responding to guest interactions via the media.
+(3 Credits) Prerequisite: ENG105 (3 Credits) Prerequisite: ENG105

-Prerequisite: ENG105

-- 1. Students will identify current best practices in building and maintaining healthy customer relationships through social media channels. - 2.
-Students will analyze case studies focused on hotel social media brand creation and brand management practices. - 3.
-Students will monitor guest business interactions within assigned hospitality businesses, and will compose appropriate and effective responses. - 4.
-Students will design a social media initiative focused on promotion of the assigned hospitality venue through: Construction of an online community, Increased interactions between visitors, consumers and stakeholders, Demonstration of innovation leadership, Increased online visibility.
+1. Students will identify current best practices in building and maintaining healthy customer relationships through social media channels.

+2. Students will analyze case studies focused on hospitality social media brand creation and brand management practices.

+3. Students will monitor guest business interactions within assigned hospitality businesses, and will compose appropriate and effective responses.

+4. Students will design a social media initiative focused on promotion of the assigned hospitality venue through: construction of an online community, increased interactions between visitors, consumers and stakeholders, demonstration of innovation leadership, increased online visibility.